-Ever since equity crowdfunding was introduced when former U.S. President Barack Obama signed the Jobs Act of 2012, more people have been looking for projects to back in hopes of getting substantial returns.
-The startup sectors from various countries are booming because of the crowd is drawn into crowdfunding, but not all regions are ready for this kind of investment just yet.
+In 2012, former U.S. President Barack Obama signed the Jobs Act of 2012 and officially introduced equity crowdfunding.
+Since then, more people have been looking for projects to back in hopes of getting substantial returns.
+Startup sectors from various countries are booming because of the crowd is drawn into crowdfunding.
+However, not all regions are ready for this kind of investment just yet.

 How small is the sector in Africa?
 In 2015, the global crowdfunding financing was forecasted at $34.4 billion, with 70 percent of the funds stemming from loans.
 Of the billions accrued in crowdfunding, Africa was responsible for a measly $24.2 million, which in total is less than one percent of the overall market price.

-Despite the small numbers, Africa has the capability to become a great contributor in the sector.
+Despite the small numbers, Africa has the capability to become a great contributor to the sector.
 A study revealed that over 90 percent of businesses are from small- and medium-sized enterprises (SMEs).
-Additionally, 80 percent of employment in Africa is attributed to SMEs.
-Crowdfunding, in practice, is made to help out SMEs with their projects and ventures.
+Additionally, SMEs are responsible for 80 percent of employment.
+Crowdfunding, in practice, helps out SMEs with their projects and ventures.
 With Africa’s business sector being dominated by SMEs, crowdfunding could become a key player in the years to come.

 Africa’s crowdfunding industry is still small, but it manages to accomplish feats in an unexpected way.
-There are some crowdfunding campaigns launching in the continent still, but most of them are geared towards helping out individuals.
+There more crowdfunding campaigns still launching in the continent, but most of them are geared towards helping out individuals.

 The Independent reports that a crowdfunding campaign launched for the operation of Mhlengi Gwala was a success.
 The campaign launched on the BackABuddy platform raised over £28,000 in under a day, and according to Gwala’s friend, the 27-year-old athlete underwent surgery successfully and is now recuperating.

-According to reports, Gwala was pulled from his bicycle by a gang as he was going up a steep hill.
+According to reports, a gang pulled Gwala from his bicycle as he went up a steep hill.
 The gang then proceeded to saw Gwala’s right calf, damaging his bones, nerves and a muscle.
 The attackers also began sawing through Gwala’s left leg before they fled.
 The triathlete was able to get help from a passing car while he was crawling.

 The motive for the attack is still unknown.
 Apparently, Gwala offered his belongings to the attackers, but they still opted to attack his legs.
 Fortunately, the crowdfunding campaign was able to help alleviate the expenses from the surgery.